 - Santiago, Chile – health studies

-- Go Overseas: Offers short-term study abroad programs intended to provide a valuable, intensive international study program for students who might not otherwise have the opportunity to study and travel internationally.
-The programs are as short as two weeks, and result in credit that can be applied to a student’s home college program.
-Programs are typically less than $1000 for tuition for two weeks, and result in three credits.
+Offers short-term study abroad programs intended to provide a valuable, intensive international study program for students who might not otherwise have the opportunity to study and travel internationally.
+The programs are as short as two weeks and result in a credit that can be applied to a student’s home college program.
+Programs are typically less than $1000 for tuition for two weeks and result in three credits.
 Students are responsible for transportation and housing costs, although low-cost home-stays can be arranged.
 Some of the more popular two-week programs, as assessed by past-student ratings, are:

 - Beijing, China – Intensive two-week tutoring in Mandarin.